 I know I've talked before about the differences between Hubby and my child-rearing philosophies.
-After the Katharine Leslie seminars this has become even more apparent.
+After the Katharine Leslie seminars, this has become even more apparent.
 Katharine says we must teach, reteach, and have them practice everything.
-Until the child is ready to become part of the family his or her world should be pretty small (Basic Accomodations vs Luxury) and in relationships there should be correspondent exchanges vs complementary.
+Until the child is ready to become part of the family his or her world should be pretty small (Basic Accommodations vs Luxury) and in relationships, there should be correspondent exchanges vs complementary.
 This is counter-intuitive in a lot of ways and most definitely is NOT FAIR.

 "Fairness" is everyone getting what they need.
 Fairness is not equal.

 Discipline problems (noncompliance, misbehavior) occur when the caregivers have not structured the child's environment for success, or when parents are inconsistent (expectations or consequences), non-responsive, or inaccessible.
 When adults adjust their behaviors and attitudes, often children with discipline problems can be brought under control in as few as 3 to 7 days.